Polish Car Brands (manufacturer car companies, logos)

 CWS Logo

-The company existed in the period from 1918 to 1928.
-The abbreviation CWS comes from the name “Centralne Warsztaty Samochodowe.”
-Even though the company worked for a relatively short time, it managed to try its hand at producing quite different vehicles.
-These are motorcycles, the usual passenger cars, and even armored personnel carriers.
+The company existed from 1918 to 1928.
+The abbreviation CWS stands for “Centralne Warsztaty Samochodowe.”
+Despite working for a relatively short period, the company managed to try its hand at producing completely different vehicles.
+These include motorcycles, ordinary passenger cars, and even armored personnel carriers.

-The round logo used two colors – red and metallic.
-This is not a very common combination, compared to logos where metallic is combined with blue or black.
-Nevertheless, it looks quite effective.
-On a red background in a silver border is a composition with the company’s name.
-The central element is the letter “W.” According to the name, the “C” and “S,” which are on either side, form a single composition but do not take too much attention away from the basic central element.
+The round logo used two colors: red and metallic.
+This is not a very common combination compared to logos, where metallic is combined with blue or black.
+Nevertheless, it looks quite spectacular.
+On a red background with a silver border, a composition featuring the company name is set against it.
+The central element is the letter “W”.
+The letters “C” and “S” on either side of it, according to the name, form a single composition but do not distract too much attention from the main central element.
 The logo looks quite bright and interesting.

 Melex